Multiple Sub-Nyquist Sampling Encoding: Real world performance issues

-MUSE had a four-field dot-interlacing cycle, meaning it took four fields to complete a single MUSE frame.
-Thus, only stationary images were transmitted at full resolution.
+Unlike traditional, interlaced video where interlacing is done on a line by line basis, showing either odd or even lines of video at any one time, thus requiring 2 fields of video to complete a video frame, MUSE used a four-field dot-interlacing cycle, meaning it took four fields to complete a single MUSE frame, and dot interlacing is interlacing that was done on a pixel by pixel basis, dividing both horizontal and vertical resolution by half to create each field of video, and not in a line by line basis as in traditional interlaced video which reduces only the vertical resolution to create each video field.
+Thus, in MUSE, only stationary images were transmitted at full resolution.
 However, as MUSE lowers the horizontal and vertical resolution of material that varies greatly from frame to frame, moving images were blurred.
 Because MUSE used motion-compensation, whole camera pans maintained full resolution, but individual moving elements could be reduced to only a quarter of the full frame resolution.
 Because the mix between motion and non-motion was encoded on a pixel-by-pixel basis, it wasn't as visible as most would think.
 Later, NHK came up with backwards compatible methods of MUSE encoding/decoding that greatly increased resolution in moving areas of the image as well as increasing the chroma resolution during motion.
-This so-called MUSE-III system was used for broadcasts starting in 1995 and a very few of the last Hi-Vision MUSE LaserDiscs used it ("A River Runs Through It" is one Hi-Vision LD that used it).
+This so-called MUSE-III system was used for broadcasts starting in 1995 and a very few of the last Hi-Vision MUSE LaserDiscs used it (A River Runs Through It is one Hi-Vision LD that used it).
 During early demonstrations of the MUSE system, complaints were common about the decoder's large size, which led to the creation of a miniaturized decoder.

 Shadows and multipath still plague this analog frequency modulated transmission mode.

 Japan has since switched to a digital HDTV system based on ISDB, but the original MUSE-based BS Satellite channel 9 (NHK BS Hi-vision) was broadcast until September 30, 2007.